Will Biden's COVID relief plan cause inflation? | DW | 12.03.2021

 "There's a real possibility that within the year, we're going to be dealing with the most serious incipient inflation problem that we have faced in the last 40 years," former US Treasury Secretary Larry Summers told Bloomberg News in February.

 Unbridled Inflation is bad enough on its own terms.
 But it's also self-perpetuating.
-The more people try to spend their depreciating money, the quicker it loses value.
+The faster people try to spend their depreciating money, the quicker it will lose value.
 If this were to happen in the US, the Fed would have to step in and consciously inflict pain on the economy.
 This would take the form of higher interest rates meant to increase unemployment, forcing a stop to the spending frenzy on the most unpleasant terms.

 So is this stimulus package an instance of robbing the future for the sake of the present?
 A widely agreed upon answer seems to be: maybe.
 Inflation could happen, and such a generous relief package would have been very unlikely to pass in the 1980s, when the horrors of inflation were still fresh in everyone's minds.

-For decades now, the inflation rate in the US has been stubbornly low.
-The Fed can adjust federal interest rates to try to achieve its target inflation rate of 2%.
+For decades now, the inflation rate in the US has been more often too low than too high, falling short of the Fed's target of 2%.
 This target exists to encourage people to invest their money rather than sit on it, and to give the central bank room to act in the case of an economic crisis by raising or lowering interest rates.
+The Fed can adjust federal interest rates to try to achieve its target inflation.

-Since 2019, the Fed has slowly lowered interest rates in an attempt to stimulate economic activity.
-With interest rates currently between 0% and 0.25%, and the rate of inflation at 1.7% as of February, the Fed is essentially out of options when it comes to stimulating inflation.
+Since 2019, the Fed has slowly lowered interest rates in an attempt to stimulate economic activity, starting from rates which had already been quite low in the wake of the 2008 financial crisis.
+With interest rates currently between 0% and 0.25%, and the rate of inflation at 1.7% as of February, the Fed is essentially out of options when it comes to stimulating the economy and impacting inflation.

-If this continues in the long term, it can start to impact important decisions people make, like what terms they negotiate raises to their salary at and what interest rates they lock in for their investments.
-Why push for a higher salary increase when inflation is so low?
-The longer it stays this way, the less sway the Fed's benchmark will have.
+If this continues in the long term, it can have repercussions on economic decisions people make in their day-to-day lives.
+If the actual rate of inflation is consistently below the Fed’s target, an aimed for future 2% inflation rate is not going to be a factor in the salary negotiations of employees and unions and the borrowing decisions of home buyers.
+Why push for, or accept, a salary increase that hedges against 2% inflation when inflation never actually hits that mark?.

 A healthy level of inflation could also usher in the return of a more stable investment environment.
 Low interest rates have pushed investors into increasingly speculative ventures, like bitcoin and digital daytrading, which some have criticized for being detached from the real economy.
 Now the government is issuing a significant amount of new debt to fund concrete projects.
-This could pull dollars back into government bonds.
+This could pull dollars back into the real economy.

 As for the risk of overly high inflation, Biden and his Democrats seem to be opting for the devil they know over the one they don't.
 The pandemic presents an unprecedented challenge on almost every front, whether politically, economically, or in terms of public health.
-Inflation has happened before, and there are tools, experts and theories waiting in the wing to respond if necessary.
+Inflation has happened before, and there are tools, experts and theories waiting in the wing to rein it in if necessary.

 And it might not be.
 Fed Chairman Jerome Powell has said he expects upward pressure on prices in the coming months, but nothing long-lasting that would require action from the central bank.
 Others agree.